 These are ideal opportunities to combine product and service promotion with talent attraction through sponsorships or public speaking.

 The critical factor for recruitment events is engagement.
 There’s little value in offering a sponsorship with a few prizes and displaying your company banners.
-To attract talent, you must be out there speaking to people and listening to what they have to say.

 Event recruitment is a team effort